A Brief Introduction to Python

 to be repeated.

-In most common cases, where SEQUENCE
+In most common cases, where SEQUENCE contains n items,

-block will be executed n
+the STATEMENTS block will be executed n times

-(once for every element in SEQUENCE
+(once for every element in SEQUENCE).

 The items will be iterated in order